 Battery Free Illumination

-Features a tritium fiber optic illuminated reticle that automatically adjusts the brightness based on available light.
+This Trijicon ACOG for sale features a tritium/fiber optic illuminated reticle that automatically adjusts the brightness based on available light.

 Rugged Aluminum-Alloy Housing

 Forged 7075-T6 aircraft aluminum-alloy housing provides for a nearly indestructible sighting system.